wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   (1) A bill is payable at a determinable future time within the meaning of this Act if it is expressed to be payable---

-    *   (a) At a fixed period after date or sight:
+    *   (a) at a fixed period after date or sight:

-    *   (b) On or at a fixed period after the occurrence of a specified event that is certain to happen, though the time of happening may be uncertain.
+    *   (b) on or at a fixed period after the occurrence of a specified event that is certain to happen, though the time of happening may be uncertain.

     (2) An instrument expressed to be payable on a contingency is not a bill, and the happening of the event does not cure the defect.